LenweSaralonde/Musician/README.md

 * Trombone (57)
 * Trumpet (56)

+And since version *1.3* :

+* Distorsion guitar (29)
+* Clean Guitar (27)
+* Bass guitar (33 Fingered bass)

-The other instruments are mapped with the closest-sounding of the 13 instruments above (violin → fiddle, piano → dulcimer, guitar → lute etc.).
-The drum kits are replaced by a bodhrán (frame drum), a tambourine and a shaker.
+The other instruments are mapped to the closest-sounding instrument among the 16 available (violin → fiddle, piano → dulcimer, guitar → lute etc.).

+The drum kits are replaced by traditional percussions such as a bodhrán (frame drum), a tambourine and a shaker.
+Since version *1.3*, a standard drum kit is also available for heavy metal songs.

 Check the mappings in [Musician.MidiMapping.lua](https://github.com/LenweSaralonde/Musician/blob/master/constants/Musician.MidiMapping.lua) for details.

 Unfortunately, due to limitations of the WoW UI, velocity and controls (volume, padding, pitch bend, modulation...) are not supported.
-The polypohony is approximately 10 notes.
+The polypohony is roughly 12 notes.

 Limitations and known issues
 ----------------------------